skarampatakis/DataspaceConnector/docs/pages/communication.md

 ---

-## Deployment

-If you are interested in a test instance of the Dataspace Connector without having to configure and run it locally, reach out to sovity at contact@sovity.de.

 ## General information on Communication

 Once you have a connector running it is possible to access the self-description by navigating to the connector's